michiwerner/hibergate/README.md

 * systemd socket-based activation - https://www.freedesktop.org/software/systemd/man/systemd.socket.html
 * the diverse inetd flavours

-The reason why I still wrote socklaunchd is that all of the existing solutions I had tried were quite complex and/or limited to certain use cases.
+The reason why I still wrote hibergate is that all of the existing solutions I had tried were quite complex and/or limited to certain use cases.
 This bugged me especially because it seemed so simple to just determine when some TCP service is idle, and then running some command(s) to stop and launch the service accordingly.